Model-agnostic interpretation of 10 billion years of cosmic evolution traced by BOSS and eBOSS data: Re-introducing model-dependence: Cosmology Interpretation

 Tr\"oster et al. \cite{Trosteretal:2020} use the same BOSS DR12 samples as in Ivanov et al., but instead of employing the power spectrum monopole and quadrupole signals they choose to model three LOS-wedges of the correlation function.
 They employ a perturbation theory model, gRPT, for describing the real-space statistics, combined with the TNS model from \cite{Taruya:2010mx}, and assume the usual local Lagrangian relations for the non-local biases.
 They use an informative but wider-than-usual prior on $\omega_{\rm b}$ (about 10 times wider than the usual BBN prior from \cite{Cooke:2018}).
 This choice impacts the error-bars on $H_0$, which are much wider than the above studies.
 They also choose to use an uninformative wide prior on $n_s$ which also affects $H_0$, as well as $\Omega_{\rm m}$ and $\sigma_8$.
 Similarly to the above studies, Tr\"oster et al. does not account for the necessary normalization of the window which impacts the recovered value of $\sigma_8$.

+Chen et al. \cite{shi-fan} use the same BOSS DR12 samples as in Ivanov et al., and as Philcox et al. they combine both pre- and post-recon catalogue information by simultaneously fitting the pre-recon power spectrum and post-recon correlation function.
+They fix $n_s\,\,\omega_{\rm b},\,\Sigma m_\nu$ to fixed values consistent with Planck results.
+Unlike the previous works they employ an implementation of the Lagrangian Perturbation theory \cite{matsubara2007,Bernardeauetal2002} to model both two-point statistics multipoles, and properly account for the normalization of the window of the power spectrum.
+We find that our results are in very good agreement for $\Omega_{\rm m}$ and $H_0$, whereas their $\sigma_8$ best-fit value is $\sim 1\sigma$ lower than ours for this sample.

 For completeness we also include the results derived from applying ShapeFit to the BOSS DR12 LRG sample, divided in two bins as in Ivanov et al, as described in \cite{BriedenPRL21}.
-Unlike the other studies, we do not apply any prior on $\omega_{\rm b}$ which only allow us to report constrains on $\Omega_{\rm m}$ and $A_s$.
-The difference in $\sigma_8$ is given by the normalization of the survey window, and the agreement for $\Omega_{\rm m}$ with the other studies is very good.
+Unlike the other studies, we do not apply any prior on $\omega_{\rm b}$ which only allows us to report constraints on $\Omega_{\rm m}$ and $A_s$.
+The difference in $\sigma_8$ is partially (although not completely) given by the normalization of the survey window, and the agreement for $\Omega_{\rm m}$ with the other studies is very good.
+In addition, we note that our value for $\sigma_8$ for the full sample is fully consistent with the one found by the BOSS and eBOSS collaborations, as reported later in Table~\ref{tab:comparison-with-classic-lcdm}.
+We do not further discuss the low values of $\sigma_8$ reported by some of the references reported in Table~\ref{tab:other_results}, as it goes beyond the scope of this analysis.

 Neveux et al. \citep{Neveuxetal2021} use the power spectrum monopole, quadrupole and hexadecapole signals of the BOSS DR12 LRG sample between $0.2<z<0.5$, the BOSS and eBOSS LRG samples between $0.6<z<1.0$ and the eBOSS quasar sample between $0.8<z<2.2$.
 Unlike our main result, they do not employ any reconstruction data, nor the Ly-$\alpha$ measurements.
 They describe the data using the perturbation theory implementation RegPT \cite{Taruyaetal12}, along with the TNS model \cite{Taruya:2010mx} under the assumption of local Lagrangian for the non-local biases.
 We choose to display their results with priors on $\omega_{\rm b}$ and $n_s$, to make the analysis setting closer to ours, and also display the results for the LRG sample and QSO sample alone.
 For comparison we also report our results on the same samples (see section~\ref{sec:cosmo_highzvslowz} for a comparison of $\sigma_8$ under the same prior conditions).